dotnet/source-build/Documentation/pre-built-detection.md

 # Pre-builts

 _Source-build_ is a process of building a given product on a single machine with no internet access.
-As such, all of the upstream packages must be part of the current source-build, since their _pre-built_ versions cannot be retrieved from, for example, `nuget.org` or some internal feed.

-By definition, _pre-builts_ are dependencies that a repo has on binary files that are not build from source, where _build from source_ points to any package produced during the _current source-build_.
+By definition, _pre-builts_ are dependencies that a repo has on binary files that are not built from source, where _build from source_ points to any package produced during the _current source-build_ or _already present_ in the distro at the time of building.
-In lament terms, this means that packages from `nuget.org`, Microsoft builds or other unrelated source-builds cannot be used for source-building a given repository.
+In layman terms, this means that packages from `nuget.org`, Microsoft builds or other non-source-built binaries cannot be used for source-building a given repository.

 Several different methods are provided to repositories to be able to handle pre-builts for their individual builds while being source-buildable.
 These methods are expanded on in the [Eliminating pre-builts](#eliminating-pre-builts) section of the guide.